 We’ve all been there – searching for the latest version of a document or realizing a crucial mistake was made because someone was working off an outdated file.
 These document-related errors aren’t just frustrating; they can be genuinely costly in terms of wasted time and resources.
 A DMS helps minimize these issues by providing clear version control, tracking changes, and ensuring everyone on your team is accessing the most current information.
 It’s quite telling that, according to MHC Automation, a significant 83% of workers report losing time every day simply due to problems with document versions.
 Implementing a DMS means fewer mix-ups, less time spent correcting errors, and a smoother workflow, all of which contribute to saving money and keeping projects on track.

-Optimize How Your Staff Uses Time and Resources
+Reclaim Your Team’s Time and Resources

 When your team can find what they need quickly and efficiently, they can focus on their core responsibilities instead of getting bogged down in administrative tasks.
 A DMS is a game-changer here.
 Think about the cumulative time spent searching for misplaced documents – it adds up fast.
 PairSoft research indicates that employees can waste an average of six days per year just looking for documents.
 A DMS drastically reduces this wasted time.
 Furthermore, the overall efficiency gains from using a DMS can lead to substantial cost savings, potentially cutting expenses related to paper, storage, lost documents, and data entry errors by 30-40%.
 This means your staff can dedicate more hours to productive, value-adding work, making the most of their skills and your business resources.